rajathpatel23/shopify-ml-interview-prep/03_guides/THREADING_AND_DISTRIBUTED_SYSTEMS.md

 app servers, we avoid race conditions.

-The trade-off is network latency - each request has to query Redis - but Redis is fast enough (1-2ms) that it's not a bottleneck.
-This is the industry-standard approach used by Shopify, Stripe, and GitHub."
+The trade-off is network latency - each request has to query Redis - the industry-standard approach used by Shopify, Stripe, and GitHub."
 ```

 ---